 Arlen's Atlas Therapy is performed as follows: with an exactly measured intensity from a predetermined direction a very fast impulse is applied upon the three dimensionally layered muscular system over the transverse process of the Atlas.
 An extremely short stimulation of the nerves of the area is achieved, a new pattern of perception develops in the brain.

 This impulse which is applied by the physician with his middle finger is not random – the direction, intensity and frequency of the impulses must be determined individually for each patient.
-The determination of the direction of the impulse is only possible with certainty through radiological determination of the position of the Atlas.
-Herein lies one of the specific difficulties of this method.
 Prior to and after each impulse the physician must measure the effect of the treatment upon the tension of the muscles and upon the symptoms being treated.

 This is why a specialised training for Arlen´s Atlas Therapy is necessary.
 Only physicians with a completed training in manual medicine are admitted.
 Further training is required for the treatment of motor impaired infants and children, a certificate in Atlas Therapy is a prerequisite.
 An oral and written examination certify the successful completion these curricula.